 The Turnover in the lots is pretty fast so we just circle around until something opens up.
 Look for people loading the car up and loiter until they leave and grab their spot!
 Only on the busiest holidays is it really impossible to get a spot with a little patience.

 The Kamaole Beaches are right in the heart of the Kehei district and are incredibly popular with both visitors and locals alike.
 When on the beach and in the parks it can feel like a lost paradise but you are actually really close to plenty of bars, restaurants, and shops.

 The S Kehei road is a bustling thoroughfare through the town, and it is hard to believe such beauty is just steps away from such a busy location, the transition from bustling streets to tranquil paradise is just a few steps.

-These beaches are renowned for their calm waters and lack of shore break, but like all Maui beaches at times the surf does get up.
-The Kamaole’s have the luxury of being lifeguarded so when the red flags are waving you know to stay out the water.
+These beaches are renowned for their calm waters and lack of shore break, but like all Maui beaches at times, the surf does get up.
+Kamaole Beaches have the luxury of being lifeguarded so when the red flags are waving you know to stay out of the water.